Skip to main content

 Embrace the opportunity to organize and optimize your schedule, instilling a sense of accomplishment and minimizing the fear of missing out.

-Block out non-negotiable commitments
+Block out Non-negotiable Commitments

 When it comes to organizing our time, it is vital to block out our non-negotiable commitments.
 These are the essential activities we can’t overlook and need our full attention.
 By allocating specific time for them, they become prioritized.
 Here are six points to consider when blocking non-negotiables: